intel/dffml/docs/tutorials/intro.rst

 DFFML makes heavy use of, makes it easy to run things in parallel, so as to fully utilize a CPUs cores and threads.

-The following are the key concepts relating to data flow.
+The following are the key concepts relating to DataFlows.

 Definition
 ~~~~~~~~~~